XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

   name: app
 spec:
   securityContext:
+    runAsNonRoot: true
-    runAsUser: 65534
+    runAsUser: 10000
-    runAsGroup: 65534
+    runAsGroup: 10000
 ```

-In the future enforcement of non-root users will be handled by XKF.
+In the future enforcement of running as a non root users will be handled by XKF.
 When this is enabled a containers attempting to run with the UID 0 will not be permitted.
-Before that can enabled however all existing Pods have to work when running as a non-root user.
+The minimum UID and GID will also be enforced to `10000`.

 ## Vulnerability Reports